andrew-chang-dewitt/pyspec/README.md

 To add CLI support to the above example, a few small changes need to be made.

-First, another method needs imported from the pyspec library:
+First, another method needs imported from the PySpec library:
 `spec_struct`.
 This method builds a meta structure of the spec file that is used by the CLI tools to parse & run the tests.
 Add the following import statement between `from pyspec import describe` & `import example`